-Consider annual membership -- they start at $45 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
-And please be aware that as of July 1 our daily admission will increase by $1 -- and our basic annual membership rate by $5.
+November is a great month to buy annual membership -- thesestart at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

-Or bring your own supplies and use the tables and grilles shaded by trees in our picnic area.
+Bring your own lunch - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
 Please be aware of seasonal fire restrictions; call our staff at 520-689-2723 during daytime business hours to verify whether charcoal is allowed in our picnic area charcoal grilles.